KIT-CMS/CROWN/docs/sphinx_source/visualization.rst

 -----------
 The UI provides several controls to customize the visualization.

-* **Dataset Selection:** The dropdown menu in the top row allow for the selection of the ``era``, ``sample type``, and ``scope`` to be visualized, based on the data in the ``DAG_files.json`` file.
+   * **Dataset Selection:** The dropdown menu in the top row allow for the selection of the :code:`era`, :code:`sample type`, and :code:`scope` to be visualized, based on the data in the :code:`DAG_files.json` file.

    * **Search & Navigation:** The regex-based search bar allows for searching for specific producers or quantities by name.
 For producers this also includes the producer call string and quantities read from/written to a file.
 The left and right arrow buttons can be used to jump between matching search results, and the cancel button can be used to clear the search.

    * **Shift Selection:** The shift drop down menu allows for the selection of a systematic shift.
 When a shift is selected, the graph will automatically center on the affected head node.
 It highlights all directly affected producers, as well as all downstream producers that are affected by the shift in red.
 In addition the specific config parameter changed by the shift is shown in the sidebar when clicking on a producer.
 Downstream shifts of Friend configs take shifted input quantities into account.

    * **I/O Filtering:** The input and output quantities menus show the set of inputs and outputs relevant for the current visualization.
 Any input/output affected by an active shift is highlighted in red.
 In addition, both input and output visibility can be toggled to reduce the visual complexity.
-Any node that does not directly interact with the toggled inputs/outputs is removed from the visualization upon clicking "Apply".
+Any node that does not directly interact with the toggled inputs/outputs is removed from the visualization upon clicking ``Apply``.

 The control UI also includes a question mark button at the top for a quick reminder of the UI controls, and a hide button to hide the control UI.
 Finally, the reset button in the bottom left corner can be used to reset all UI settings and return to the default visualization state.